 What is it about Bob Dylan?
-He defies every expectation of a pop star, and yet packs houses endlessly at the age of 74.
+He defies every expectation of a pop star, and yet packs houses endlessly well into his seventies.
 His shows are epically frustrating, even to fans; which Bob Dylan are we seeing tonight – the shamanic conjurer who brings chills with every line and tosses off genius licks on the piano or the harmonica for his band to flesh out, or the bizarre mutter-singer who seems to have no interest in his audience, and appears to be practicing an instrument he has never encountered?

 First of all, Bob Dylan does NOT sound like an old blues singer.
 This is a fallacy spread far and wide in reaction to the rasp he has developed with age.
 Pre-WWII male blues singers on record sang with a resonant, fully developed tone, and a heap of vibrato.
 There are vague connections between Dylan and some Delta blues guys, but truly this is a myth which obscures the true history of his style.

 If you want to find a true precursor to Dylan, there’s only one place to look: Billie Holiday.
 Go listen to her version of “Solitude,” and you’ll hear all the swooping, talk-singing eccentricity of Dylan’s way of approaching a line, merged with a smoky vibrato that Dylan never had.
 There are no recorded precedents for what Holiday did with jazz songs, and like Dylan, her extreme vocal personality forced bands to adapt and find new ways to support the singer.